apalache-mc/apalache/docs/src/apalache/config.md

 `$HOME/.tlaplus/apalache.json`, respectively.
 Explicit `--config-file` paths ending in `.cfg` are rejected as well.
 HOCON syntax is no longer supported.

-This does not affect TLC configuration files passed with `--config`, which files conventionally use the `.cfg` extension.
+This does not affect TLC configuration files passed with `--config`, that conventionally use the `.cfg` extension.

 ## JSON rules